Applies to: All units

 You should use balanced cables when connecting to and from equipment with balanced inputs/outputs.

-For example, if you have a pair of speakers with balanced inputs, you should use a pair of balanced cables to connect from the balanced outputs of your interface to the speakers.
+For example, if you have a pair of speakers with balanced inputs, you should use a pair of balanced cables to connect the balanced outputs of your interface to the speakers.
 This will reduce the likelihood of picking up interference noise when compared to using unbalanced cables in the same setup.

 Equipment that typically features balanced inputs/outputs includes: